joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ## How I run the session
 In this example I showed the QR code for CASPER about 40 minutes² into a two-hour lecture, and go on with the lecture.

-Next time the students had a small bit of thinking time I press the 'go' button on my laptop and get a map like this (this is a real map, but I replaced all the student names):
+The next time the students had a small bit of thinking time I pressed the 'go' button on my laptop and got a map like this (this is a real map, but I have replaced all the student names):

 ![Example of a map](/assets/images/examplecasper2.png)